-The Hawai‘i Life Charitable Fund and the Hawai‘i Love grant program make grants to local non-profits working to preserve Hawai‘i’s beauty and culture by supporting its people.
-Every year, Hawai‘i Life agents and brokers choose a giving focus.
-Grants are awarded to organizations whose charitable purposes fall within that focus.
-In 2018, the HLCF’s giving focus “Caring for our Keiki” was selected and a total of $20,000 was granted to four local charities in the spring.
+The Hawai‘i Love grant program was created to support the Hawai‘i Life Charitable Fund’s mission is to work to preserve Hawai‘i’s beauty and culture by supporting its people.
+Each year, Hawai‘i Life agents and brokers choose a Hawai‘i Love giving focus.
+Grants are provided to local non-profit organizations whose charitable purposes fall within that focus.

-Throughout the year, HLCF may make grants in other areas of interest, but we regret that unsolicited proposals outside of the HLCF’s annual giving focus will not be considered.
+For 2019, Hawai‘i Life agents have chosen Shelter for Families in Need as the annual giving focus of the HLCF and the Hawai‘i Love grant giving program.
+Throughout the year, HLCF may make grants in other areas of interest, but we regret that unsolicited proposals outside of our annual giving focus will not be considered.

 Eligibility & Restrictions